tlalky/tlalky/README.md

 ---------------------------------

-- 🔭 I’m currently working on Flask application.
+- 🔭 I’m currently working on Django application.
 - 🌱 I’m currently learning about **Flask and Django frameworks.**
 - 💬 Ask me about anything.
 - 📫 How to reach me: qwertyqss19@gmail.com